 What I learned selling (almost) all of my belongings to start over — and why you should too.

 It was a dream opportunity.
 In March 2013, my co-founder and I agreed to join MetaLab.
 I would be joining as Director of Labs to head up a new product division.
 Unfortunately, MetaLab’s office is located in Victoria, British Columbia — a full 2,300 miles away from where I was living in downtown St. Louis.
 Before signing the deal, João (my co-founder in Obsorb) and I spent two months in Victoria.
 We were originally going to partner with MetaLab on what would have become Obsorb’s next product.
 The two months with them was to be a 1-time kickoff to our relationship.
 However, near the end of the two months, talks had advanced to the point where MetaLab wanted to acquire our little team outright.
 Two weeks after we returned to St. Louis, the deal was finalized.
-EDIT: I’ve since left MetaLab and am now CEO of Need/Want (the website your reading right now).
+EDIT: I’ve since left MetaLab and am now CEO of Need/Want (the website you’re reading right now).

 Once I knew I’d be joining MetaLab, I assumed I’d just pack up and take everything with me.
 After all, a year prior I had packed a U-Haul truck and moved all of my possessions from Dallas to St. Louis.
 This time around U-Haul wanted $2,700 just to rent the truck.
 Factor in gas, time, labor, and hotels, it would be north of $4,000.